 The full blood count (FBC) is a common test that can help to diagnose a wide range of illnesses, infections and diseases.
-The doctor takes a blood sample, using a needle inserted into a vein in the hand or crook of the elbow.
+The doctor, nurse or technician takes a blood sample from you using a needle inserted into a vein in your hand or the crook of your elbow.

 Blood count procedure

 In most cases, no special preparation is needed before the test.
-The procedure normally includes:
+The procedure normally includes the following:

 - At the surgery, you are asked to sit or lie down.

 - A tourniquet is put around your arm and tightened to increase blood volume in your veins.
 The doctor, nurse or technician may ask you to clench and unclench your fist to help swell your veins with blood.

 - The injection site is wiped with an alcohol preparation to clean the site and reduce the risk of infection.

 - The doctor, nurse or technician inserts a needle into your vein and draws the blood, which is collected inside a syringe or vial.
 You may experience some discomfort during the procedure, but this is usually minimal.

 - Once the blood sample has been taken, the person taking the sample will ask you to press gauze or cotton wool against the injection site to minimise bleeding.
 They will cover the injection site with an adhesive dressing.
 You may have minor bruising at the injection site for a day or two.